dmaier-couchbase/cb-graph/README.md

-# A Graph API for Couchbase
+# CBGraph - A Graph API for Couchbase

 This is an implementation of Tinkerpop's Graph API for Couchbase